pvanvelsen/SubscriptoSite/src/content/terms.md

 ### 3.1 What Subscriptin Does

-Subscriptin is a **free**, personal subscription tracking and management application that allows you to:
+Subscriptin is a personal subscription tracking and management application available in both free and paid tiers that allows you to:

 - Track recurring subscriptions to third-party services (e.g., Netflix, Spotify, Adobe, etc.)
 - Monitor subscription costs, billing dates, and payment history